Rachelslh/Object-Movement-Detection-and-Tracking/README.md

 ## Overview
 This project aims to provide a streamlined approach for detecting and tracking objects in video streams using computer vision.
 It uses **Kalman filters** to estimate the object's position and velocity while compensating for noisy measurements.
 The **SORT (Simple Online and Realtime Tracking)** algorithm is employed for real-time tracking of multiple objects.

-In addition to tracking, the system outputs a graph that visualizes the movement (activity) of tracked objects over time (frames when using a video).
+In addition to tracking, the system outputs a video and a graph to visualizes the movement (activity) of tracked objects over time.

 ## Key Features
 - Object detection in video streams.
-- Real-time multi-object tracking using the SORT algorithm.
+- Real-time multi-object tracking using SORT algorithm.
 - Kalman filter-based state estimation for each object (position and velocity).
-- Visualization of object activity (velocity) over time.
+- Visualization of object activity over time.
 - Easily configurable for different video input sources.

 ## Installation
 Clone the repository and launch container building, it will run automatically once the build is done.
-The container uses Ultralytics's latest image along with some additional packages that are specified in requirement.txt and are installed automatically.
+The container uses Ultralytics's latest image along with some additional packages that are specified in `requirement.txt` and are installed automatically.

 ```bash
 git clone https://github.com/Rachelslh/Object-Movement-Detection-and-Tracking.git